-Trump Calls Stormy Daniels “Horseface,” Threatens to “Go After” Her
+Trump calls Stormy Daniels "Horseface," threatens to "go after" her

 — Stormy Daniels (@StormyDaniels) October 16, 2018

-Avenatti also weighed in, condemning Trump as a “disgusting misogynist:”
+Avenatti also weighed in, condemning Trump as a “disgusting misogynist”:

 You are a disgusting misogynist and an embarrassment to the United States.
 Bring everything you have, because we are going to demonstrate to the world what a complete shyster and liar you are.
 How many other women did you cheat on your wife with while you had a baby at home? https://t.co/npOKOEFju6